 The Insurer: Maurice Tulloch on climate risk, insurance and closing the protection gap

-The Aviva CEO talks to AIQ about how the insurance industry is working to assess and manage the catastrophic risks of climate change.
+The former Aviva CEO talks to AIQ about how the insurance industry is working to assess and manage the catastrophic risks of climate change.

 The Nuclear Energy Enthusiast: A potential solution to climate change

 With governments under mounting pressure to decarbonise their electricity networks, US author and activist Michael Shellenberger argues nuclear energy has a vital role to play.

 The Asset Owner: How climate change affects investment decisions

 Anne Simpson leads the environmental, social and governance (ESG) integration programme at CalPERS, the largest US public pension fund, with total assets of $401 billion.
 Here, Simpson discusses the responsibility of companies in fostering sustainable growth.

 The Psychologist: Climate change denial factors